1000 E University Ave

 In the last decade of her life she received many forms of recognition, including a council appointment to the American Psychology Association (an unusual position for a woman at that time), membership in the Society of Experimentalists, and election as a fellow of the American Association for the Advancement of Science.
 She founded the UW chapter of Psi Chi, the national honor society of psychology students.

-Downey's further contributions included the UW Alma Mater and the UW chapter of Psi Chi, the national honor society of psychology students.
+Downey's further contributions included the UW Alma Mater.
 Downey Hall is named in her honor.

 Courtesy of the Wyoming University, The First 100 Years 1886-1986.
 Image courtesy of the UW American Heritage Center.